-Fudgy, chewy and even gluten free, these chocolate brownie cookies are the ultimate recipe to satisfy that chocolate craving.
-With gorgeous shiny, crackly crust, these cookies are bound to impress.
+Fudgy, chewy and easy to make, these chocolate gluten free brownie cookies are the ultimate recipe to satisfy that chocolate craving.
+With a gorgeous shiny and crackly crust, these cookies are bound to impress.

 If ya’ll saw my instagram stories the past couple of weeks, you know I’ve been going nuts trying to get these brownie cookies right!

 I was initially attempting a vegan recipe, with absolutely no success.
 That would even be an understatement.
-They were horrible.
+They were not good.
 So I threw a couple of eggs into the mix and alas, they solved the problem.
 They normally do!

 They have gorgeous shiny and crackly crust (can a cookie have a crust, idk, but we’ll call it that) and a deliciously fudgy center.
 Kind of like my chocolate crinkle cookies!